kyclark/gitbook-metagenomics/modules_and_oop.md

 # Hangman

-You may find you want to create a more complex type that can encapsulate complex data and novel methods.
-To demonstrate, let's create a "Puzzle" object for playing "Hangman."
+I think lots of examples are the way to teach, and probably you're tired of just thinking about DNA by now.
+So let's create a "Puzzle" object for playing "Hangman."
 Here's how a game looks when won:

 ```
 $ ./hangman.pl6